 Bob Lucido was at the top of his game until the market crashed.
 By carefully calibrating his return, he’s back STRONGER THAN EVER.

-Before the housing market crashed in 2007, Bob Lucido was selling upward of 3,000 new homes a year.
-That proved unsustainable, but fast-forward to 2014 and Lucido’s developed a solid business plan to close 500 units and drive millions in gross commission income annually.
-HE SHARES HIS STRATEGY FOR HOW TO SELL A HOUSE IN FIVE DAYS AND ZERO IN ON A PROFITABLE NICHE.
+Before the housing market crashed in 2007, Bob Lucido’s team was selling upward of 3,000 new homes a year.
+That proved unsustainable, so in 2014 Lucido developed a solid business plan to close 500 units and drive millions in gross commission income annually.
+The plan has been more than successful.
+Last year his team closed over 1,500 units.

 Discouragement Inspires Determination